This entity is a very popular in Singapore with its own pros and cons.

 - Your proposed company name needs to be approved.

-You need to appoint a minimum of one local resident who is a Singapore Citizen (SC), Singapore Permanent Resident (SPR) or holders of Singapore work pass (Entrepreneur Pass or Employment Pass holder) as director.
+- You need to appoint a minimum of one local resident who is a Singapore Citizen (SC) or Singapore Permanent Resident (SPR) as director.
 An unlimited number of additional resident or non-resident directors can be appointed as well.
 Both resident and non-resident directors need to be at least 18 years old, not bankrupt, and free of any malpractice charges in the past.

 - Your proposed company can have between 1-50 shareholders, which / whom may or may not be directors.
 Shareholders can consist of both resident and non-resident individuals or companies and 100% non-resident shareholding is allowed.
 After a Singapore company is incorporated, shares can be freely issued or transferred at any time.